aeversme/algorithms/README.md

 # Algorithms in Python

-This repository contains code generated for Stanford's online Algorithms Specialization, taught by Tim Roughgarden on Coursera.
+This repository contains code I wrote for Stanford's online Algorithms Specialization, taught by Tim Roughgarden on Coursera.

 *Code Additions*